 SARS audio program updates guidelines

-What would happen today if a patient with suspect or probable SARS was admitted to your hospital?
-To help you prepare, Thomson American Health Consultants offers the upcoming audio conference: The Resurgence of SARS: Why Your Hospital May not Be as Prepared as You Think, Dec.
-9, 2:30-3:30 p.m.
-EST.
+What would happen today if a patient with suspect or probable SARS showed up at your ED?
+To help you prepare for the threat, Thomson American Health Consultants offers the upcoming audio conference: The Resurgence of SARS: Why Your Hospital May Not Be as Prepared as You Think, Dec.
+9, from 2:30-3:30 p.m.
+ET.

 Let our experts help you answer that and many other critical questions with practical tips and solutions to detect first cases and protect other patients and health care workers.